nikita0x01/Daily-Dev-Log/README.md

 ### 📘 Day 2

-Learned basics of **Tailwind CSS** and integrated it into my React project.
-Explored utility classes, responsive design, and how Tailwind speeds up UI styling.
+Studied the fundamentals of **Tailwind CSS** — utility classes, responsive design, and how it simplifies styling in modern web projects.
 🛠️ Tech Stack Update: React • Node.js • Vite • Tailwind CSS